rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 In this section, we'll create a new dynamic route, `/edit/:page_route`.
 On this page, users can edit a page's title, add elements to the page, and edit those element's properties.

-This page is a true webapp interface, in my opinion!
+This page is a true webapp interface, and thus deserves a lot of attention, similar to a full [terminal app](https://github.com/rooftop-media/ktty-tutorial/blob/main/js/version1.0/tutorial.md).

 <br/><br/><br/><br/>